graphql/composite-schemas-spec/spec/Section 1 -- Overview.md

 and the execution.

-- **Composition**: The schema composition describes a process of merging subgraph schemas into a single GraphQL schema.
-This schema is annotated with execution directives and is referred to as the Gateway Configuration.
+- **Composition**: The schema composition describes a process of merging multiple source schemas into a single GraphQL schema that is annotated with execution directives and is referred to as the composite schema.

 - **Execution**: The distributed GraphQL executor specifies the Gateway Configuration and the core execution algorithms.